feature-engine/feature_engine/docs/user_guide/selection/SelectByShuffling.rst

+.. _feature_shuffling:

+.. currentmodule:: feature_engine.selection

 SelectByShuffling
 =================

-The SelectByShuffling() selects important features if permutation their values at random produces a decrease in the initial model performance.
+The :class:`SelectByShuffling()` selects important features if permutation their values at random produces a decrease in the initial model performance.

 .. code:: python